deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Project Overview</strong></summary>

-This project simulates a real-world business intelligence case for *Neon Bison*, a fictional American music band aiming to expand its global presence.
-Using historical data from a digital music store, we performed end-to-end analysis to uncover insights that would inform strategic decisions around concert tour planning, marketing, and audience engagement.

-Through a series of well-structured PostgreSQL queries, we analyzed customer spending behavior, geographic trends, genre preferences, and revenue performance at both artist and album levels.

-**Key questions explored include:**
+🎯 **Business Objective:**
+To design a profitable, data-backed concert tour for *Neon Bison* by identifying the most promising countries, cities, and fan segments across the world.

+🎤 **Background:**
+*Neon Bison*, a rising American rock band, seeks to expand its global reach by organizing a multi-country concert tour.
+Instead of relying on intuition or marketing guesswork, they want to leverage data from a global music store platform — capturing who listens to what, where, and how much they spend.

+💼 **Analytical Approach:**
+Using SQL (PostgreSQL) and real-world transactional music data, this project uncovers:

+- Where Neon Bison fans are most concentrated and loyal
-- Which countries and cities generate the most revenue?
+- Which cities and countries generate the most revenue
-- Who are the top-spending customers and where are they located?
-- What genres and artists dominate in different markets?
+- What music genres dominate across different geographies
-- Which albums deliver the highest commercial efficiency?
+- Which artists and albums show strong cross-market appeal

-The analysis revealed strong performance of Rock music in English-speaking countries, high revenue potential in cities like São Paulo, Edmonton, and Prague, and unique opportunities to market collector-grade albums and re-engage high-value but low-profile customers.

-All data processing was done using SQL (PostgreSQL), with visual outputs generated for each insight.
-Automation tools in Python were also used for bulk data upload and validation.
+- Who the top-spending customers are — and where they live

+🧩 **Outcome:**
+The analysis translates into a clear, scalable concert tour roadmap for Neon Bison — including high-priority tour stops, marketing opportunities by region, and customer targeting tactics.

+🔧 **Tools Used:**
+- SQL (PostgreSQL) for analytics
+- Python (Jupyter Notebook, SQLAlchemy) for automation
+- ER modeling for schema understanding
+- Data visualizations for stakeholder communication

 </details>

 ---